anden-dev/aws-sts/README.md

 ## Setup

-The recommended approach to use this role is an Ansible Galaxy requirement to your Ansible playbook project.
+To use this role, you must add the rola as Ansible Galaxy requirement to your Ansible playbook project.

-Alternatively you can also configure this repository as a Git submodule to your Ansible playbook project.

-### Installing using Ansible Galaxy

 To set this role up as an Ansible Galaxy requirement, first create a `requirements.yml` file in a subfolder called `roles` and add an entry for this role.
 See the [Ansible Galaxy documentation](http://docs.ansible.com/ansible/galaxy.html#installing-multiple-roles-from-a-file) for more details.